Tjoosten/Security-Checklists/SERVER-security.md

 - [ ] Server is configured with appropiate real-time OS/application logging turned on.
 - [ ] There is a documented process for routine log monitoring and analysis.
+- [ ] Reviews are concluded periodically to ensure the effectiveness of the server logging process.
+- [ ] There is a schedule for log monitoring of the server.
+- [ ] Logging has been configured to include at least 2 weeks of relevant OP/application information.
+  - [ ] All authencation.
+  - [ ] Privilege escalation.
+  - [ ] User additions and deletions.
+  - [ ] Access control changes.
+  - [ ] Job schedule start-up
+  - [ ] System integrity information
+  - [ ] Log entries must be time and date stamped
+- [ ] Intentional logging of private information, such as passwords, has been disabled.
+- [ ] Logging is mirrored in real time and stored on another secure server.

+## System integrity controls

+- [ ] System is configured to restrict changes to start-up procedures.
+- [ ] There is a documented change control process for system configurations.
+- [ ] All unused services are disabled.
+- [ ] If availble, anti-virus software and definitions are current and up-to-date.
+- [ ] Server has a host firewall installed and enabled.